The Sisters Grimm (TV series): Development

 The Sisters Grimm author Michael Buckley originally conceived the concept for the book series as a pitch for a TV series, but decided to turn it into a book series instead at the encouragement of his friends.
 Following the books' success, Buckley received offers to adapt the books into a TV series, which he rejected due to the ideas suggesting changes he felt missed the books' "heart and soul".
 He ultimately agreed to adapt the series after meeting Amy Higgins, who he felt understood the source material.

 A series based on the Sisters Grimm book series was first announced to be in development in May 2023.
 In August 2025, Amy Higgins was announced as the series' showrunner and executive producer alongside Buckley.
 Additional executive producers include Elliot Blake, Philip Alberstat, Steven Amato, Theresa Park, Chris Prynoski, Shannon Prynoski, Ben Kalina, and Antonio Canobbio, while Sage Cotugno serves s supervising director.
 Titmouse, Inc. was also announced as the series' production company.
 Erika Rothchild originally developed the series, before being replaced by Higgins during production; Rothchild received a co-developer credit in the series.
 In September 2025, Buckley said it was possible for the series to get renewed for a second season.
+12 episodes were produced, released as the series' first two seasons.